adamziel/react-router-named-routes/README.md

 [![Build Status](https://travis-ci.org/adamziel/react-router-named-routes.svg?branch=master)](https://travis-ci.org/adamziel/react-router-named-routes)

-If you tried upgrading to React-Router 1.0.0, you probably realized that they deliberately removed support for named routes without any deprecations or grace period:
+If you tried upgrading to React-Router 1.0.0 or 2.0.0, you probably realized that they deliberately removed support for named routes without any deprecations or grace period: